tezos-commons/homebase-lite/documentation.md

 ### `propose`

 Called by a `participant` to submit a new proposal.
-Takes as input an IPFS URI and a list of strings for the `n`  available choices.
+Takes an IPFS URI and a list of strings for the available choices as input.
-A new proposal for the given IPFS will be initialized (with a `submitted` status).
+A new proposal for the given IPFS URI will be initialized using the current **configuration options** (see `configure`).

 **Argument:**
   + **In Haskell:** (***proposal_uri*** : [`URI`](#types-URI), ***choices*** : [`List`](#types-List) [`Text`](#types-Text))